DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

       sample.
 Its entries contain at least all the columns of **self.Domain_old**. agent_types : pandas.Series
       A pandas series with :math:`(N_{agents})` entries, that records the type of the agents for the considered sample.
-The columns should correspond to the columns in **self.Type_old** created in self.create_path_samples() and should include at least the relevant agents described in self.create_sample_paths.
+The indices should correspond to the columns in **self.Type_old** created in self.create_path_samples() and should include at least the relevant agents described in self.create_sample_paths.
 Consequently, the column names are identical to those of **path**.